hep-gc/cloudscheduler/web_tests/README.md

 Behave is easier to read than unittest, both in code and in tests, but requires more files and a more specific setup structure.

 Executes the sample tests in a little over thirteen seconds.

+### Testcafe

+Setup was super easy.
+Flakiness continues, so I believe it is the fault of the VM.

+Difficult to read - also written in JavaScript, does not have a python option.

+Executes the sample tests in roughly thirteen seconds.